 Why do we show travellers our Partner Quality Score?

 The partner quality score (PQS) is a rating feature that aims to help travellers by displaying a rating for each supplier based entirely on travellers’ booking experience feedback from the past 91 days.
+All partners with at least 100 surveys in the past 91 days in a given market will receive a market-specific rating or Partner Quality Score (PQS).
+A minimum of 500 redirects in 28 days is also required for customer feedback to be available.
+The feedback is updated on a weekly basis.
+More information regarding the Partner Quality Score is available here.
 This feature provides our partners with an opportunity to work towards improving user experience while travellers book their flights.

 How is overall PQS calculated?